ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/ML | Label training data.md

 * Select a suitable domain according to your application.
 You can get further information about all domains from this [website](https://learn.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/select-domain).
 PLEASE NOTE if you want to export your model to execute inference at edge (/as an off-line mode), here it's necessary to select `General (compact) [S1]` in `Domains`.

-* Then export your model to customize your own application and further realize offline inference at edge.
+* Then it will be able to export your model to customize your own application and further realize offline inference at edge.

 <p align="center">
   <img width="600" src="image\2.png">